 Ice skating has been popular for a long time.
 Back in the days when I was a child, we would enthusiastically head down to the ice rink on a Saturday morning for an inelegant, but exhilarating, skite about.
 In recent years, skating seems to have had a resurgence, perhaps thanks to a certain primetime telly show.
 Temporary skating rinks pop up all over the country around Christmas time, to tempt us into showing off our moves.

 My little boy, James, is now two years old, and at this time of year I am particularly keen on finding indoor activities that keep him entertained and keep me out of the drizzle.
 However, I must admit that I hadn’t realised ice skating was an option for such a young child.
 In Perth, Dewars Centre sits right alongside the Leisure Pool, and skaters of all ages and abilities can enjoy showcasing their spins and speed on Olympic Standard ice.
-2-5 year olds are welcome at the weekly Snow Babes lessons.
+2-5 year olds are welcome at the seasonal Snow Babes lessons.

 James and I decided to give it a whirl, and headed along one Sunday to try out his turns and jumps.
 I anxiously packed him into several layers of clothing to cushion any falls, and hoped that he could stay on his feet long enough to avoid any toddler meltdowns.
 The Snow Babes classes are run on a drop-in basis, so there’s no need to pre-book, and skate hire is included with your admission fee.
 I opted for a skate with two blades for James, which simply strapped on top of his shoe.
 The extra blade made him steadier, but lots of kids in the class were happy with a single blade.
 Adults can accompany their wee ones onto the ice, but it’s requested that you keep your shoes on and don’t skate.